 "Mr. Livingston's appointment is made by the Continental Congress, who are my constituents, and whose orders I am implicitly to obey, and so, indeed, is every person that has any concern with the army, in whatever station he may be.
-You seem to be little acquainted with military distinctions, not to know that a deputy commissary-jreneraf commission supersedes a mere commissary's.
-Such an appointment is absolutely necessary, that every general who commands an army may have only one person to apply to to furnish him with what may be wanted, and that person must then be accountable."!
+You seem to be little acquainted with military distinctions, not to know that a deputy commissary-general's commission supersedes a mere commissary's.
+Such an appointment is absolutely necessary, that every general who commands an army may have only one person to apply to to furnish him with what may be wanted, and that person must then be accountable."† thousand dollars for the use of the northern army, "in such manner as General Schuyler, by his warrant, shall limit and appoint."